peterzhuamazon/opensearch-ci/README.md

 --secret-id MyCASCreloadTokenSecretARN \
 --secret-string CascReloadToken
 ```
+1. Similar to above, add the windows password to secret manager with arn "WindowsAgentPasswordValue", the value must match the one in [Windows Launch Config](./packer/config/windows/launch-config.json) for Jenkins main node to login to the Windows agent through WinRM.
 1. [Optional](#ssl-configuration) Configure the elements of the config stack for SSL configuration
 1. [Optional](#setup-openid-connect-oidc-via-federate) Configure the elements setting up oidc via federate
 1. Deploy the ci-stack, takes ~10 minutes to deploy (parameter values depend on step 2 and step 3)